British Columbia Pai Gow Poker House Way

 With Full House: Use the "Full House" rule.

 FULL HOUSE: A Full House plus two odd cards is almost always split, with the pair in the low hand.
 If you have a Full House and the odd cards are an Ace and a King, you can play the Ace and King in the low hand while keeping the Full House in the high hand.
-Exceptions: Play the top pair in the low hand if you have a Full House and a Pair. - NEVER SPLIT A FOUR OF A KIND (with three odd cards): 2, 3, 4, 5, 6" retain in the high hand;
+Exceptions: Play the top pair in the low hand if you have a Full House and a Pair.

-- Split 7, 8, 9, 10 unless the bottom hand has an Ace to play; J, Q, K, A" always split.
+• Split 7, 8, 9, 10 unless the bottom hand has an Ace to play; J, Q, K, A" always split.

-- FOUR OF A KIND (with pair): In the high hand, play four of a kind and the pair in the bottom hand.
+• FOUR OF A KIND (with pair): In the high hand, play four of a kind and the pair in the bottom hand.

-- Split four Aces except if the three of a kind is Kings.
+• Split four Aces except if the three of a kind is Kings.

-- FIVE ACES: Split your hand in half and play two Aces in the low hand.
+• FIVE ACES: Split your hand in half and play two Aces in the low hand.

-- Play the Kings in the low hand if you have five Aces and two Kings.
+• Play the Kings in the low hand if you have five Aces and two Kings.